imshihab/google-it/README.md

 3. Enable "Developer mode" by toggling the switch in the top right corner.
 4. Click on "Load unpacked" and select the directory containing the extension files.

 ## Usage

 1. Navigate to any webpage.
-2. Select the text you want to search for on Google.
+2. Select the text you want to search for on Google or open as a URL.
 3. Press `Ctrl + G`.
-4. A new tab will open with a Google search for the selected text.
+4. A new tab will open with a Google search for the selected text, or if the selected text is a URL, it will open that URL directly.
+URLs without a protocol will default to `https://`.

 ## Notes